-Floral brooches make up a major part of the Queen’s jewelry collection, but the brooch we’re discussing today — her Coral Rose Brooch — puts a new twist on the design, presenting a naturalistic form in vivid color.
+Floral brooches made up a major part of Queen Elizabeth II’s jewelry collection, but the brooch we’re discussing today—her Coral Rose Brooch—puts a new twist on the design, presenting a naturalistic form in vivid color.

 The jewel is a relatively new addition to the Queen’s jewelry box.
 It was given to her in 1990 by the Order of the Liberation to mark the 50th anniversary of a pair of landmark speeches, one by Churchill and one by de Gaulle, delivered in London during World War II.